 The Company does not accrue financing service fee on loan principals that are considered impaired or are more than 90 days past due.
 A corresponding allowance is determined under ASC 450-20 and allocated accordingly.
-After an impaired financing service fee receivable has been placed on nonaccrual status, financing service fee will be recognized when cash is received on a cash basis cost recovery method by applying first to reduce principal and then to financing income thereafter.
-Financing service fee accrued but not received is generally
+After an impaired financing service fee receivable is placed on nonaccrual status, financing service fee will be recognized when cash is received on a cash basis cost recovery method by applying first to reduce principal and then to financing income thereafter.
+Financing service fee accrued but not received is generally reversed against financing income.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2015, 2016 AND 2017 reversed against financing income.
 Financing service fee receivables may be returned to accrual status after all of the borrower's delinquent balances of loan principal and financing service fee have been settled and the borrower remains current for an appropriate period.